Brooklyn, December 14 High School 🏀 Game Notice - NewsBreak

 There are 2 high school 🏀 games in Brooklyn.

-The The School for International Studies basketball team will have a game with Sunset Park High School on December 14, 2022, 13:30:00.
+The Trinity High School basketball team will have a game with Brooklyn High School on December 14, 2022, 14:30:00.

 December 14, 2022

-The Mount St. Michael Academy basketball team will have a game with Bishop Loughlin Memorial High School on December 14, 2022, 13:30:00.
+The Trinity High School basketball team will have a game with Brooklyn High School on December 14, 2022, 15:45:00.

 December 14, 2022